 Bianca and Halpern orbited each other’s lives for two years, during Bianca’s two stints in Burnside.
-When Halpern found out early in 2017 that Bianca was pregnant, she and Paynter decided she would be an ideal candidate to be WWW’s first “wraparound client.”
+When Halpern found out early in 2017 that Bianca was pregnant, she and Paynter decided she would be an ideal candidate for WWW.
 They would see her through her pregnancy, birth, and early motherhood.
 With a trial date set for December 2017, Bianca was set to spend the rest of the year on remand at Burnside, possibly to deliver her baby while still in jail.

 Halpern immediately started working on a release plan, outlining where Bianca could live and how she’d be supported.
 The plan had to be reviewed by Bianca’s lawyer, then accepted by the Crown, before it would end up in front of a judge, who could approve or quash it.